 Vendor landscape and build vs. buy

-RFP response has more vendor coverage than other categories – Loopio, Responsive, and similar tools exist.
-But they are document management platforms with AI features, not automation systems built around a specific firm’s proposal corpus and compliance requirements.
+RFP response has more vendor coverage than several other categories.
+Tools exist, but many are document-management systems with AI features rather than workflow-specific automation built around one firm’s proposal corpus and compliance needs.
 The ROI case for custom automation is strongest when a firm has a rich library of past proposals and vertical-specific requirements that generic tools handle poorly.

-For competitive intelligence, the vendor market is thin.
-A few point solutions exist, but most require significant configuration and do not integrate cleanly with existing sales workflows.
-The operational value scales with integration depth.
+For competitive intelligence, the vendor market is thinner.
+Some point solutions exist, but configuration and integration depth are often the deciding factors.

 Evaluating Which Category to Prioritize